 Sergio Bruno, 26, was one of the first instructors recruited and trained when the São Paulo academy opened in 2011.
 He grew up in the Villages, and jumped at the chance to become an instructor.
 Once he started teaching, he realized that he could learn as much or more by teaching others.
 The curriculum motivated his students, the way it had motivated him.

-"The program was instrumental for me to achieve the position I have today," said Sergio, who is now a network analyst with Alpargatas, a footwear and textile manufacturer.
+"The program was instrumental for me to achieve the position I have today," said Sergio, after getting hired as a network analyst with Alpargatas, a footwear and textile manufacturer.
 "It opened new horizons in the professional area, now I feel that I am not allowed to think small, because I can aspire to bigger things, I can have more ambition."

-To raise awareness, instructors visit local schools and introduce students to the courses.
-They show how these skills translate directly into jobs and a career path that is very accessible.
 Flavio Provedel had been a teacher for 7 years before he became a Cisco Networking Academy instructor.
 When 5 of his first 15 students found jobs before the course ended, Flavio was convinced of the power and potential of the program.
-He sees Children's Villages as a perfect way to realize the potential of young people in a supportive, constructive environment.
+He saw Children's Villages as a perfect way to realize the potential of young people in a supportive, constructive environment.